Testing for Prostate Cancer: Early Detection and Screening

 Types of prostate cancer screening

-Prostate cancer screening offers the benefit of potential early detection, which makes the disease much easier to manage and control.
+Prostate cancer screening offers the benefit of potential early detection, which can make the disease easier to manage and control.7 Following are the different types of prostate cancer screening options:5,7

 Prostate-specific antigen blood test (PSA test)

-What it involves: Your doctor draws a small amount of blood from your arm.
+What it involves: Your doctor draws a small amount of blood from your arm.5,7

-What you should know: For the average male, PSA levels typically don’t exceed 4 nanograms per milliliter.
-For individuals with prostate cancer, PSA levels usually rise above this number.
+What you should know: Most men without prostate cancer have PSA levels under 4 ng/mL (nanograms per milliliter).
+For individuals with prostate cancer, PSA levels usually rise above this number.5

-However, a PSA level over four doesn’t guarantee prostate cancer, nor does a PSA below 4 mean you don’t have prostate cancer.
-PSA levels over 10 indicate a 50% chance of cancer, according to the American Cancer Society.
+Learn more about PSA levels and tips to reduce your risk of prostate cancerA PSA level over 4 doesn’t mean you have prostate cancer, nor does a PSA below 4 mean you don’t have prostate cancer.
+PSA levels over 10 indicate a 50% chance of cancer, according to the American Cancer Society.5

 Note that there is always the potential for a false-positive or false-negative result.
-The National Cancer Institute states that infections like prostatitis, an enlarged prostate, and medications can all affect PSA levels.
+The National Cancer Institute states that conditions such as prostatitis and enlarged prostate, as well as the use of certain medications, can affect PSA levels.8

 Digital rectal exam (DRE test)

-What it measures: The DRE test looks for abnormal sizes and irregular shapes and textures in the prostate.
+What it measures: The DRE test looks for abnormal sizes and irregular shapes and textures in the prostate.5,7

-What you should know: The majority of prostate cancers can be detected through finger checking, and the DRE exam helps urologists distinguish between prostate cancer and non-cancerous conditions, like prostate gland enlargement.
+What you should know: The majority of prostate cancers can be detected through a DRE exam, and the DRE exam helps urologists distinguish between prostate cancer and non-cancerous conditions, like prostate gland enlargement.5,7

 Prostate biopsy